 LIGHTWEIGHT DESIGN - with the game getting faster, and responsiveness to in-match moments ever important, Predator 24 joins the limited release Predstrike as the lightest boot in the franchise to date.
 Specifically, the Laceless Elite version that weighs just 195g in size 8.5.

-Available from January 16th in adidas stores and online at .
+Available from January 16th in adidas stores and online at www.adidas.com football boots.

 Predator 24 will be worn by some of the best players in the sport, including the likes of Jude Bellingham, Pedri, Alessia Russo, Kaddidiatu Diani, Gabriel Jesus and many more.